For this release, this section includes the following topics:

 If Oracle RAC is configured with SCAN, provide Oracle RAC instance details with the SCAN address.

-The following example shows the JDBC URL format to connect to an Oracle RAC with two hosts when it does not use SCAN:
+The following example shows the JDBC URL format to connect to an Oracle RAC with two hosts when it doesn't use SCAN:

 jdbc:oracle:thin:(DESCRIPTION =(LOAD_BALANCE=ON) (ADDRESS =(PROTOCOL =tcp) (HOST =host1)(PORT =port1)) (ADDRESS =(PROTOCOL =tcp)(HOST =host2) (PORT =port2)) (CONNECT_DATA =(SERVER=dedicated) (SERVICE_NAME=service_name)))